UoB-HPC/SNAP-OpenMP/README.md

 SNAP has been written to the Fortran 90/95 standard.
 It has been successfully built with, but not necessarily limited to, gfortran and ifort.
 Moreover, the code has been built with the profiling tool [Byfl](https://github.com/losalamos/byfl).
 The accompanying Makefile retains some of the old make options for different build types.
 However, the current build system depends on the availability of MPI and OpenMP libraries.
 Builds without these libraries will require modification to the source code to remove related subroutine calls and directives.

 MPI implementations typically suggest using a "wrapper" compiler to compile the code.
 SNAP has been built and tested with OpenMPI.
-OpenMPI allows one to set the underlying Fortran compiler with the environment variable OMPI_FC, where the variable is set to the (path and) compiler of choice, e.g., ifort, gfortran, etc.

-The makefile currently uses:

-    FORTRAN = mpif90

-and all testing has been performed with

-    OMPI_FC = [path]/ifort

-Fortran compilation flags can be set according to the underlying compiler.
-The current flags are set for the ifort compiler and using OpenMP for parallel threading.

-    TARGET = snap
-    FFLAGS = -03 -openmp
-    FFLAG2 =

-where `FFLAG2` is reserved for additional flags that may need applied differently, depending on the compiler.
-To make SNAP with these default settings, simply type

-    make

-on the command line within the SNAP directory.

-A debugging version of SNAP can be built by typing

-    make OPT=no

-on the command line.
-The unoptimized, debugging version of SNAP features bounds checking, back-tracing an error, and the necessary debug compiler flags.
-With ifort, these flags appear as:

-    FFLAGS = -g -O0 -check bounds -traceback -openmp FFLAG2 =

-The values for these compilation variables have been modified for various Fortran compilers and the Makefile provides details of what has been used previously.
-These lines are commented out for clarity at this time and to ensure that changes to the build system are made carefully before attempting to rebuild with a different compiler.

 The SNAP directory can be cleaned up of its module and object files if the user desires with: